sarvjeetrajvansh/sarvjeetrajvansh/README.md

 <li>🌱 I’m currently learning Front-End Technologies

-<li> Ask me about
+<li> Ask me about :<br>

-  - Increasing your product velocity
+        - Increasing your product 3v's
-  - Migatrating to cloud
+        - Migrating to cloud
         - Desiging and Maintaing your system at Scale
         - Caching stragey
         - Infrastructure as code
+        - Optimising your application running cost
+        - API Gateways

   </li>
   </ul>
 <hr>